-In October, 2014, the Historical Society of Windham County acquired the Newfane Railroad Station in Newfane, Vermont.
-The property includes the old depot building and the water tank building, both of which were built in 1880 under the auspices of the Brattleboro – Whitehall Railroad (later called The West River Railroad.)
+The Newfane Railroad Station includes the old depot building and the water tank building, both of which were built in 1880 under the auspices of the Brattleboro – Whitehall Railroad (later called The West River Railroad.)
+The last train rolled down the West River Railroad in 1936.
+Since that time, the Station was in private hands until it was purchased by the Historical Society of Windham County in 2014.

 History and Significance